-Chunky Pandey On Failure: After Giving Blockbuster, I Had No Work; I Was Sitting At Home For A Year
+Chunky Pandey On Failure: After Giving Blockbusters, I Had No Work; Was Sitting At Home For A Year

 When Chunky Pandey made his début, he had hit the right chord with the audience and achieved fame instantly.
 However, soon after giving a few blockbusters, the actor witnessed a sudden dip in Bollywood.
-Speaking of his struggle and how he bounced back, Chunky Pandey tells media agency, "In 1993 after giving a blockbuster Aankhen, I had no work.
+Speaking of his struggle and how he bounced back, Chunky Pandey told a media agency, "In 1993 after giving a blockbuster Aankhen, I had no work.
 I was sitting at home for a year.
 I only had one film titled Teesra Kaun?.
 That's when I got the opportunity to work in Bangladesh and my first film was a superhit.
 I worked there for three-four years."

 "After marriage, my wife told me, 'Bollywood is my real identity'.
 When I came back to Hindi cinema, I realised a generation had forgotten me completely.
 I had to start struggling.
 I would meet people, ask for work and luckily I got it," added Chunky Pandey.